Customer enabled disaster recovery

 Certain Azure services support availability zones.
 For regions that support availability zones, if a zone goes down any project pauses and data should be saved.
 However, the data is unavailable to refresh until the zone is back online.

-For more information, see Availability zone service and regional support.
+For more information, see Availability zone service support.

 Deploy critical components to multiple regions